CITP Lecture Series:CITP Lecture Series

 Time: 4:30 p.m.

 Location: Sherrerd Hall 101

 Streaming Live: http://mediacentrallive.princeton.edu/

 Suppose we want to score contributions of information to a platform and thus promote effort amongst participants, but have no easy way to verify the quality of information.
 Responses may be subjective, or simply too costly to verify; e.g., what emotion do you feel watching video content, is a restaurant good for a family, what grade does a student deserve for an essay, should a paper be accepted to a conference, is a social media story real or fake?
 Peer prediction (Miller, Resnick and Zeckhauser 2005) seeks to promote effort by scoring contributions based on how predictive they are of contributions by others.
 But the challenge has been to score contributions without promoting unintended “group think” equilibria or coordinated misreports.
-In this talk, I describe the correlated agreement mechanism, which uses reports on multiple questions to provide a remarkably robust method of peer prediction.
-I demonstrate its properties on statistical models derived from reports on places in a city and peer-evaluation on a MOOC platform.
-Time permitting, I will also explain how it can be coupled with methods from machine learning to handle the heterogeneity of participants.
+In this talk, the correlated agreement mechanism will be described, which uses reports on multiple questions to provide a remarkably robust method of peer prediction.
+Its properties will be demonstrated on statistical models derived from reports on places in a city and peer-evaluation on a MOOC platform.
+Time permitting, it will also be explained how it can be coupled with methods from machine learning to handle the heterogeneity of participants.

 Joint work with Arpit Agarwal (U Penn), Rafael Frongillo (CU Boulder), Matthew Leifer (Harvard), Debmalya Mandal (Harvard), Galen Pickard (Google), Nisarg Shah (Harvard), and Victor Shnayder (Harvard).